tooploox/taxonify_gui/manual/filtering_pane/README.md

 #### Filtering behaviour

 When `Modification Time` checkbox is enabled it takes part in filtering logic and behaves differently when it's combined with annotable fields and differently when it's not.

+Additionally for the case of querying data by the specific user and specific modification time it's adviced to combine this criterium with `Modified by`.

 ##### Filtering without annotable fields combined